-Marcel Duchamp is acknowledged as an artist who changed art so radically that with his advent began a distinctly new artistic period.
-There is no doubt that he introduced conceptualism and iconoclasm in art.
-These notions, however, are not as self-referential as they appear to be, for they are rooted in ancient wisdom, with which Duchamp not only seems to be familiar but also is personally convergent.
-He seems to have that quality of perception, the "historical sense... not only of pastness of the past but of its presence" (Eliot 1932:4), in the words of T. S. Eliot as such appear in his 1917 essay Tradition and the Individual Talent.
-This quality seems so relevant to Duchamp; indeed, he referred to Eliot's specific essay in his 1957 lecture, The Creative Act, in his address at a symposium, which convened at the Philadelphia Museum College of Art on 20 March 1961.
+Marcel Duchamp is acknowledged as an artist who changed art so radically that a distinctly new artistic period began with his advent.
+There is no doubt that he introduced conceptualism and iconoclasm into art.
+These notions, however, are not as parthenogenetic as they appear to be, for they are rooted in ancient wisdom, with which Duchamp not only seems to be familiar but is also in personal agreement.
+He seems to have that quality of perception, the "historical sense... not only of pastness of the past but of its presence" (Eliot 1932:4), in the words of T. S. Eliot that appear in his 1917 essay Tradition and the Individual Talent.
+This quality seems so relevant to Duchamp; indeed, he referred to this Eliot essay in his 1957 lecture, The Creative Act, in his address at a symposium, which convened at the Philadelphia Museum College of Art on 20 March 1961.
 He said, "To imagine the future, we should perhaps start from the more or less recent past" (Duchamp 1975:27).
 The present chapter aims to show that some key ideas of Duchamp's work, which form his raison d'être (in its literal sense of reason for being), are based as much on Platonic philosophy as ancient Greek scepticism.

 Duchamp is a notorious iconoclast, assertively rejecting cherished beliefs and institutions or established values and practices.
 The notion of iconoclasm, however, converges with the origins of ancient Greek philosophy.
-But Duchamp's relation to classical Greek literature and philosophy has not yet been substantially explored; and, although, hardly any references to the Classics emerge in his published writing and correspondence, it is worth bringing to attention how a selection of his works resonate with ancient Greek thought.
+But Duchamp's relation to classical Greek literature and philosophy has not yet been substantially explored; and even though hardly any references to the Classics emerge in his published writing and correspondence, it is worth drawing attention to how a selection of his works resonate with ancient Greek thought.

 The secondary education that Duchamp received in the period 1897-1904 at the Lycée Pierre Corneille, Rouen, is of great significance.
-Situated at 4 Rue de Malévrier, on the edge of the medieval city, this lyceum was founded in 1593 in the buildings that Cardinal Charles de Bourbon (1523-1590) erected and entrusted to the Jesuits.
-In the knowledge that they were expelled from France in 1594, 1605 and 1762, and had lost any control of the curriculum, Edmund P. Cueva suggested that by the time Duchamp studied at this lyceum only little Jesuit influence was present.
+Situated at 4 Rue de Malévrier, on the edge of the medieval city, this school was founded in 1593 in the buildings that Cardinal Charles de Bourbon (1523-1590) erected and entrusted to the Jesuits.
+In the knowledge that they were expelled from France in 1594, 1605 and 1762 and had lost any control of the curriculum, Professor Edmund P. Cueva suggested that by the time Duchamp studied at this school only a little Jesuit influence was present.
 Some remnants of the Jesuit authority perhaps remained, but instruction had shifted from the ratio studiorum and litterrae humaniores to the sciences.
-Apparently, the lyceum offered an excellent level of education, which would enable its graduates to preserve if not further the classical heritage.
-Corneille, Corot, Delacroix, Flaubert and Maupassant are among its well-known alumni, while Simone de Beauvoir probably was its most illustrious professor (Butler-Bowden 2013:49).
+Apparently, the school offered an excellent level of education, which would enable its graduates to preserve if not further the classical heritage.
+Corneille, Corot, Delacroix, Flaubert and Maupassant are among the well-known alumni of this system and Simone de Beauvoir probably was its most illustrious professor (Butler-Bowden 2013:49).